RoStrap/Resources/README.md

 local Libraries = Resources:GetFolder("Libraries"):GetChildren()
 for i = 1, #Libraries do
   print(Libraries[i]:GetFullName())
 end

+local TweenIsInstalled = Libraries:FindFirstChild("Tween")

+if TweenIsInstalled then
+  print("Tween is installed in ReplicatedStorage.Resources.Libraries!")
+else
+  print("Tween is not installed in ReplicatedStorage.Resources.Libraries!
+Could it be server-only?") end

 -- To get LocalLibraries (ServerStorage.Resources.Libraries) on the server: